erickayalarias/php-employee-management-v2/README.md

 <p>
   <img alt="Version" src="https://img.shields.io/badge/version-2.0-blue.svg?cacheSeconds=2592000" />
 </p>
+# please use npm install and change the define url in config file in case this doesnt work

 > This project provides an easy-to-use interface to manage employees information.
 The application user case starts with an user log in, and allows the user to read, create, delete and update the employee´s information.
 The user and employee data is stored in a database.